Electoral district of Prahran

 Prahran is an electoral district of the Legislative Assembly in the Australian state of Victoria.
 It was created by the Electoral Act Amendment Act 1888, taking effect at the 1889 elections.

-The electorate is the state’s smallest by area, covering a little under 11 km² in the inner south-east of Melbourne.
-It includes the suburbs of South Yarra, Prahran and Windsor, as well as parts of Balaclava, St Kilda, St Kilda East and Toorak (west of Orrong Rd).
+The electorate is the state’s smallest by area, covering a little under 11 km2 in the inner south-east of Melbourne.
+It includes the suburbs of South Yarra, Prahran and Windsor, as well as parts of Southbank, St Kilda and St Kilda East.